tgstation/tgstation/tgui-next/README.md

 Props:

 - `value: number` - Value to animate.
-- `initial: number` (optional) - Initial value to use in animation when element first appears.
+- `initial: number` - Initial value to use in animation when element first appears.
 If you set initial to `0` for example, number will always animate starting from `0`, and if omitted, it will not play an initial animation.
-- `format: function` (optional) - Output formatter.
+- `format: function` - Output formatter.
   - Example: `value => Math.round(value)`.

 ### `Box`